-Surviving a multi-declaration disaster scenario
+Surviving a wide-scale disaster scenario

 According to a recent survey, insurance brokers Marsh & McLennan asked 100 British risk managers which areas of risk management were fundamental to their organisation.
-Almost three quarters of the survey group stated that business continuity management was their number one priority.
+Almost three-quarters of the survey group stated that business continuity management was their number one priority.

 Planning for business continuity requires careful consideration of a range of potential risks to your business operations.
-Of increasing concern is a scenario where a disaster affects a number of organisations in the same office building, street, city block or even suburb.
+Of increasing concern is a scenario where a disaster affects many organisations in the same office building, street, city block or even a suburb.
 “When it comes to disaster recovery, the concerns are diverse.
 CIOs say they still worry about the traditional problems, from those manual errors and little snafus that can crash a system to natural disasters like fire and flood.
 But they’ve also added new concerns that range from catastrophic power loss and network attacks to employee sabotage and terrorist attacks.”
 (Computerworld, July 2005)

 What is a Multi-Declaration Disaster Scenario?